Prasannadpp/RAG-PDF-Question-Answering/README.md

 🔒 Notes
-API keys are never committed to GitHub
+-API keys are never committed to GitHub \\
-The application only answers based on document content Designed to handle large PDFs without exceeding token limits
+-The application only answers based on document content\\
+-Designed to handle large PDFs without exceeding token limits\\